 It is important to note that your spouse may have the opportunity to petition the court even after the final decree of divorce.
 That is why you need expertise and experience on your side.

 Michael Ephraim has been practicing law in the state of Virginia for more than 25 years.
 He will help you navigate the legal process and get the results you need — and fast.
-Contact the Law Office of Michael Ephraim today with any inquiries, or quickly and easily begin your process of divorce by publication.
+Contact us today with any inquiries, or quickly and easily begin your process of divorce by publication.

 Are you ready to proceed?
 Click here for our full intake form to get started.

 Need more information?
 Click here for our Quick Inquiry form.